PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Lepton Masses

-The mass spectrum has been written twice because the first line corresponds to normal ordering while the second line to inverse ordering.
-Despite we do not know the exact mass values, they must be in accordance with the squared mass difference shown in table \ref{tablenu}.
-Since the squared mass difference $m_{3\ell}$ is approximately the same for $\ell=1,2$, we can conclude that $m_{\nu 2}$ has a very small value in comparison with $m_{\nu 3}$ in the case of normal ordering implying $A^{2}\gg 4B$.
-Thus, we can perform a Taylor series expansion resulting in the masses shown in Eq. (\ref{normalordering}).
-In the case of inverse ordering, the $m_{3\ell}$ means $A^{2} - 4B \approx 0 $ so $m_{\nu 1} \approx m_{\nu 2} \approx \frac{A}{2}$ both with a correction $\Delta = \sqrt{A^{2}-4B}$ resulting in the masses shown in Eq. (\ref{inverseordering}).
-Finally, the squared mass differences are stated in table \ref{massdifderences}
+The mass spectrum has been written in two different forms because Eq. (\ref{NOmasses}) corresponds to normal ordering while Eq. (\ref{IOmasses}) to inverse ordering.
+Despite we do not know the mass values, they must be in agreement to squared mass differences in table \ref{tablenu}.
+For normal ordering we can consider that $m_{3}\gg m_{2},m_{1}$.
+Therefore we assume $A^{2} \gg 4B$ which let us approximate masses as indicated in Eq. (\ref{normalordering}).
+In the case of inverse ordering $m_{\nu 1} \approx m_{\nu 2} \approx \frac{A}{2}$ both with a correction $\Delta = \sqrt{A^{2}-4B}$ resulting in the masses of Eq. (\ref{inverseordering}).
+Finally, the squared mass differences are stated in table \ref{massdifderences}.

+The discrete symmetry forces the lightest neutrino to be tree-level massless.
+It is the particular $\mathbb{Z}_{2}$ parity of these inert $\sigma$ and $\sigma'$ superfields that allows a one-loop finite correction.
+Furthermore, just like the electron acquire a finite mass via radiative corrections, the lightest neutrino might acquire a mass as well.
+However, they are not taken into account since we are interested in the squared mass differences and we can consider radiative corrections to be of the same order so they cancel out in the differences.